zKiwiko/Astral/README.md

     end
 end
 ```
 This loop doesnt use the [sleep function](#sleep) to avoid any desyncs with the remap and set values, and because of that it can cause high cpu usage.
+Granted you can use a very small 'sleep' value, but it may cause stutters.

 Be careful when using loops.